jhdeov/armenianMFA/README.md

 We manually the pronunciation dictionary in [pronDict](/pronDictOriginal.txt) by examining the tokens in FLEURS against the Armenian Wiktionary entries on [Wikipron](https://github.com/CUNY-CL/wikipron/blob/master/data/scrape/tsv/hye_armn_e_narrow_filtered.tsv).
 The model generated a [dictionary](/pronDictFinal) with weights.
 The model generated the TextGrids in [text_textgrid](/text_textgrid/).
 These alignments seem accurate but not perfect.

 ## What we will do
 There was a number of out-of-vocabulary words that we are slowly adding to the pronunciation dictionary.
 These were numbers that were often pronounced differently by different speakers.
+We will add these OOV words slowly to the pronunciation dictionary, and then re-run the training and alignment.

 We are also double-checking the individual sound files to find errors in the transcript.